 Kaelan Yim

-I am a Cambridge MARS scholar evaluating the capabilities of frontier AI models in replicating research papers and independently conducting agentic experimentation tasks, and previously built bridges for alignment researchers across interdisciplinary fields as a Kairos SPAR fellow.
+I am a Cambridge MARS scholar evaluating the capabilities of frontier models in independently conducting research, focusing on reward hacking mitigation and enforcing knowledge cutoffs.

-I am interested in AI safety, autonomous robotics, beans, and long-term sustainability tech.
+I am interested in autonomous robotics, AI alignment, beans, and long-term sustainability.

 I am studying computer science (EECS) at Berkeley with a minor in gender & women's studies.